The Garden Grazer

 Quinoa Avocado Spinach Power Salad

-This nutrient-rich Quinoa Avocado Spinach Power Salad recipe only takes 25 minutes to make!
-It's full of delicious flavors and healthy, energizing, plant-based goodness.
+This delicious Quinoa Avocado Spinach Power Salad recipe only takes 25 minutes to make!
+It's full of fresh flavors and healthy, energizing, plant-based goodness.
+Great for packed lunches, potlucks, BBQs, and beyond!
 (Vegan, gluten-free, oil-free.)

-Vegan quinoa avocado salad with spinach and tomatoes in a bowl
+Quinoa avocado spinach power salad with tomato in a small white bowl

 • White quinoa: This is a good source of protein and fiber among many other nutrients.
 Quinoa is also a complete protein which means it contains all nine essential amino acids.
-Quinoa is often classified as a grain, but technically it is a seed, making it gluten-free.
-There are a few different varieties, but I like using white quinoa in this recipe.
+Quinoa is often classified as a grain, but technically it's a seed, making it gluten-free.
+There are a few different varieties, but I prefer the mild flavor of white quinoa in this recipe.

-• Grape tomatoes or cherry tomatoes: I like these because they are sweet and flavorful, but you could substitute roma tomato, plum tomato, or other ripe garden tomatoes.
+• Grape tomatoes or cherry tomatoes: You'll need one pint, which is about 8-10 ounces.
+I like using grape or cherry tomatoes because they're so sweet and flavorful.
+But you could substitute roma tomato, plum tomato, or other ripe garden tomatoes if you wish.

 • Green onion (scallion): Or you can substitute finely diced red onion for a stronger taste.